Cobbled lanes and elegant squares, atmospheric churches and romantic canals. Walking through Bruges is like stepping into the pages of a fairytale.

 Amsterdam because of its canals and genteel architecture.
 Perfect for a romantic treat or refined city break, Bruges never fails to impress.

-Bruges is very easy to get to.
-Sail to France from Dover and the city is just 47 miles from our port in Dunkirk, or 72 miles from Calais.
+While there's no direct ferry to Bruges it is very easy to get to.
+Sail to France from Dover and the city is just 47 miles from our port in Dunkirk.
+It's also just 72 miles from Calais to Bruges.
 If you’re travelling from the north of England or Scotland then you can save yourself a drive by taking our Newcastle-Amsterdam route.
 When you drive off our ship in Holland, Bruges is less than three hours away by car.

 Why visit Bruges?

-Brussels, but there are lots of reasons to make this your base for a few days away.
-The city is absolutely beautiful at night, when the canals and elegant Flemish architecture are floodlit to dramatic and magical effect.
+Brussels, there are lots of reasons to enjoy a Bruges city break.
+You'll find that it is absolutely beautiful at night, when the canals and elegant Flemish architecture are floodlit to dramatic and magical effect.

 The shopping is wonderful, particularly if you like chocolate, lace or beer!
 Bruges is the self-proclaimed world capital of chocolate and with its chocolate shops, chocolate museum and even a chocolate trail, you could dedicate an entire weekend to your favourite sweet treat.